tommasomoretti/tommasomoretti/README.md

 ---

-## Build a marketing data infrastructure with Google Cloud Platform
+## Build a marketing data infrastructure with Google Cloud

 ### Disclaimer:
 🚧 This is a work in progress.